CheerfulPianissimo/cheerfulpianissimo.github.io/GSOC/Project Design.md

 > [!question] What is EGL?
 > From the [EGL specification](http://www.khronos.org/registry/egl/specs/eglspec.1.5.pdf) "EGL [is] an interface between rendering APIs such as OpenCL, OpenGL, OpenGL ES or OpenVG (referred to collectively as client APIs) and one or more underlying platforms (typically window systems such as X11)" (or in our case - Wayland)

-The caller can then perform whatever it wants with these buffer handles.
+The caller can then do whatever it wants to with these buffer handles.